uberFoo/ufs/README.md

 ### Blocks

-The blocks are fixed-size, and uniform for a 044iven file system.
+The blocks are fixed-size, and uniform for a given file system.
 Blocks contain nothing more than the raw data that is written to them.
 Put another way, there is no metadata _about_ the block stored in the block _itself_.
 Rather, metadata blocks contain information about blocks that make up files and directories.

+#### Working with Blocks

+Blocks storage is abstracted by the [BlockStorage] trait.
+There are implementations that support storing blocks as files in on a host file system, in memory, and over the network.

+The BlockStorage trait has methods for reading (`read_block`) and, writing (`write_block`) blocks to implemented media.

 #### Block 0